Vyral/base-template/_posts/2019-08-02-learn-how-to-sell-quickly-and-for-top-dollar-at-our-home-seller-forum.md

 {% include youtube.html %}

-Putting your home on the market can be a daunting task, which is why we want to invite you to my upcoming Home Seller Forum that John will be hosting along with Jordana Green and Paul Douglas.
-This is a free, no-obligation seminar that will teach you everything you need to know to sell quickly and for top dollar.&nbsp;
+Putting your home on the market can be a daunting task, which is why we want to invite you to our upcoming Home Seller Forum that John and Paul Douglas will be hosting.&nbsp; This is a free, no-obligation seminar that will teach you everything you need to know to sell quickly and for top dollar.&nbsp;

 Here, you’ll learn: